What You Will Learn

 - Resident versus Nonresident Files

-- Finding Wiped/Deleted Files using Directory Listings and the $I30 file
+- Finding Wiped/Deleted Files using the $I30 indexes

 - What Happens When Data Is Deleted from an NTFS Filesystem?